 On this page

 A deductible is a fixed dollar amount you pay each calendar year before the plan begins paying most benefits.
 Your UMP Plus medical deductible is $125 per person, with a maximum of $375 for a family of three or more.
 When you first get services, you pay the first $125 in charges.
 After that, the plan begins to pay benefits for your care.

-You do not pay a deductible for prescription drugs, and they don’t count toward your medical deductible.
+You do not pay a deductible for prescription drugs, and they do not count toward your medical deductible.

 - Office visit charges by network primary care providers

 - Covered preventive care and covered immunizations